- This event has passed.

 Free Adult Class!
 Hosted by Robin Matathias (Adjunct Professor of Environmental Studies at Keene State College).

-Food Choices are a series of classes that explore the connection between our food choices, food production systems, and their impacts, on both human and environmental health.
+Food Choices is a series of classes exploring the connection between our food choices, food production systems, and their impacts on human and environmental health.
 Each day we make decisions about what to eat, and this simple daily act can have profound outcomes.
-These classes will teach you which food choices can lead to optimal human health while having the least environmental impact.
-Learn how to evaluate water use, land requirements, energy use, and waste production, to assess the ecological footprint and sustainability of our daily food consumption decisions.
+These classes will teach you to make food choices based on the water use, land requirements, energy use, and waste that go into producing what we eat.

 Learn about the history of cane sugar and how we have become so addicted to it.
 Did you know that the average American now consumes as much as 150 pounds of refined sugar each year?
 This is a huge challenge to the human body!
 We will discuss the refining process of sugar, the land-use issues, environmental impact, and diseases associated with sugar.
 Discover how to satisfy your sweet tooth with delicious, even local, sweeteners, and how to make substitutes for your sugary favorites.

-This registration is for the January 22 class only (Sugar).
-You will need to register separately for each of the classes by noon the day before the class.
+This registration is for the January 21 class only (Sugar).
+You will need to register separately for each of the classes by 5pm the day before the class.
 Take one or join us for them all.